MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-synapse-analytics-copy-activity.md

 - **Max concurrent connections**: Specify the upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.

 - **Disable performance metrics analytics**: This setting is used to collect metrics, such as DTU, DWU, RU, and so on, for copy performance optimization and recommendations.
 If you're concerned with this behavior, select this checkbox.
+It is unselected by default.

 #### Direct copy by using COPY command